marticliment/UniGetUI/readme.md

  - The ability to queue installations in order to prevent conflicts.
  - A dark theme is available to prevent you from burning your eyes. :sunglasses:
  - WingetUI has the ability to show package-related information (like its license, SHA256 hash, homepage, etc.) before installation.
- - There are more than 14000 packages available (if winget, scoop and chocolatey are enabled)!
+ - There are more than 14000 packages available (if Winget, Scoop and Chocolatey are enabled)!
  - More features coming in the future!

 # Translating WingetUI to other languages